iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 > To be honest I put this app on my phone when I was in Scotland for a week it didn't really seem to do anything like the nhs app in England<br> :date: __2020-11-12 15:01:09__

-> Just clicked on the app and its came up saying i need to isolate as been in close contact with someone with covid i did not get a notification about this was only when i physically went into the app i knew.
-Also i am on day 16 and the app is still saying to isolate<br> :date: __2020-11-12 08:38:10__

-> Thought I was using the app to book a test, after being redirected several times, finally ordering my test, now do not have a code to input in to the app, no way to get a code, no way to contact anyone about it.<br> :date: __2020-11-10 14:37:56__

 #### 1-star reviews